Guide to Pty Ltd Company Incorporation Pack

 If individuals are named as trustees, then when a trustee changes, a lawyer is required to be retained to effect the required updates to the certificate/s of title together with any associated mortgage documentation.

 When there is a Corporate Trustee incorporated under the Corporations Act Cth.
-(2001) all that needs to be done is to prepare a share transfer form and/or a resolution to appoint or resign a director with the appropriate form 484 being lodged with ASIC.
+(2001) all that needs to be done is to prepare a share transfer form and/or a resolution to appoint or resign a director with the appropriate Form 484 being lodged with ASIC.

 These changes can be made easily and at a nominal cost.